SELinuxProject/selinux-notebook/src/types_of_policy.md

 For the *selinux* target platform adds new *xperm* rules as explained in the [**Extended Access Vector Rules**](xperm_rules.md#extended-access-vector-rules) section.
-This is to support 'ioctl whitelisting' as explained in the [***ioctl* Operation Rules**](xperm_rules.md#ioctl-operation-rules) section.
+This is to support ioctl allowlists as explained in the [***ioctl* Operation Rules**](xperm_rules.md#ioctl-operation-rules) section.
 Requires kernel 4.3 minimum.
 For modular policy support requires libsepol 2.7 minimum.